williamteoh1976/Localization/Learn/LearningPaths-en-us.md

 - Introduction to Xamarin.iOS
 - Create a UI in Xamarin.Forms apps by using XAML
 - Customize layout in Xamarin.Forms XAML pages
-- Design consistent Xamarin.Forms XAML pages with shared Resources and Styles
+- Design consistent Xamarin.Forms XAML pages by using shared resources and styles
-- Prepare to publish your Xamarin application
+- Prepare to publish your Xamarin app
 - Consume REST web services in Xamarin apps
 - Store local data with SQLite in a Xamarin.Forms app
 - Create multi-page Xamarin.Forms apps with stack and tab navigation